Psykotikism/Mutant_Tanks/README.md

 		// Maximum: 3.0
 		"Pyro Boost"					"1.0"

+		// The Super Tank can regenerate health.
+		// 0: OFF
+		// 1: ON
+		"Regenerate Ability"			"0"

+		// The Super Tank regenerates this much health each time.
+		// Minimum: 1
+		// Maximum: 62400
+		"Regenerate Health"				"1"

+		// The Super Tank regenerates health every time this many seconds passes.
+		// Minimum: 0.1
+		// Maximum: 99999.0
+		"Regenerate Interval"			"1.0"

 		// The Super Tank has 1 out of this many chances to make survivors restart at the spawn area.
 		// Minimum: 1
 		// Maximum: 99999